calluna-lt3/pssh/README.md

     1. read config file
         * has ssh connection information
     2. open ssh connections
-    3. copy directory contents from HOST to TARGET
+    3. (OPTIONAL) copy directory contents from HOST to TARGET
         * consider when directory on TARGET isn't empty

 Monitoring (async):
     1. monitor changes in HOST dir
-    2. log changes to stdout + log file
+    2. log changes
     3. propagate any changes detected on HOST to all TARGETS

 Cleanup (sync):
     1. close connections
     2. give a summary of changes made
-        * maybe just dump file index
+        * might just be available in log file

-Notes
-- if file exists on target, ask for confirmation
-    * (option to disable this and just propagate everything)
+Notes:
-- HOST does not track changes to TARGETS files, it's only responsible for reflecting the changes done on HOST to all TARGETS
+    * HOST does not track changes to TARGETS files, it's only responsible for reflecting the changes done on HOST to all TARGETS
+    * would be interesting to invert this, monitor files changes on target's machine and mirror them to host's (seems actually useful)

 idea originated from here: